Our Purpose

 Our Advisory Board

 Sarah Ryan is a Professional Learning Partner at Sport Waikato under the Healthy Active Learning umbrella through Sport NZ.
 After 10 years of secondary teaching and a dean in the Horowhenua, Sarah has made the move back to the Waikato with her family.
 Sarah brings passion and enthusiasm for physical education and has a keen interest in the holistic nature of the subject.
 Sarah has a proven track record in whole school approaches to wellbeing and in her current role is delivering professional development to primary and intermediate teachers around the delivery of quality physical education.
+She is a great supporter of the work of the Young and Healthy Trust, and many of the schools she works with in the Waikato have done the Virtual Adventure program.
+Having experienced the impact first hand, and with her wealth of knowledge, Sarah is a great asset to the Advisory Board.

-Tanya Nielsen brings over 20 years of experience in education, community engagement, and student wellbeing.
-Having dedicated two decades to Makauri School as a parent, teacher aide, and teacher, she has made a lasting impact on countless students, fostering a supportive and enriching learning environment.
 During that time she has participated in the Young and Healthy Virtual Adventure integrating it into all aspects of the curriculum, bringing the learning to life.
 This combined with her deep understanding of student development, her hands-on classroom experience, and her passion for children’s wellbeing make her a valuable voice on the Young and Healthy Trust Advisory Board.

 Quick Links